Good to know

 – have my main residence in my municipality, i.e. have lived there for at least 6 months at the time I submit my application.

-As a foreign national, I must also have resided on Luxembourg territory for 5 years at the time of submitting my application and the last year of residence preceding the submission of my application must be uninterrupted.
+As a foreign national, I must also have resided on Luxembourg territory for 6 months at the time of submitting my application.

 For more information: